Na Laga'at

-Na Laga'at (in English, Please Touch) is a nonprofit organization founded in 2002 by Adina Tal and Eran Gur around the first of its kind in the world ensemble whose actors are all deafblind (double disability).
+Na Laga'at (Hebrew for "Please Touch") is a nonprofit organization founded in 2002 by Adina Tal and Eran Gur.
+It is first ensemble of its kind in the world whose actors are all deafblind (double disability).
 The organization established a unique cultural center at the Levantbondet House in the Port of Jaffa in Tel Aviv.
-The center is a platform for creative arts, which promote equal and open dialogue and lead to social change built on the belief in the human spirit and its ability to reach out and make a change.
+The center is a platform for creative arts, which promotes equal and open dialogue and leads to social change built on the belief in the human spirit and its ability to reach out and make a change.

 Na Laga'at Center

 Established by the Na Laga'at organization the center opened its gates to the general public in December 2007.
 It employs more than a hundred people, most of whom are deaf, blind and deafblind.

 The center operates the Na Laga'at theater with ensemble consists of deaf, blind, deafblind and actors who can see and hear; Kapish Events Complex, where waiters are deaf and communicate with the customers in sign language; The dark restaurant Blackout (kosher-dairy), where the meal is held in complete darkness and a team of blind and visually impaired waiters accompanies the patrons throughout the meal; workshops center, offering a variety of workshops led by content experts and a team of deaf, blind and deafblind instructors.
 The Na Laga'at center enables and advances equal and open dialogue to promote the needs and aspirations of every person in the belief that all human beings are equal.

 Over the years the center's unique activities have earned it a number of prestigious awards and degrees in the fields of society and culture, and it was also among the organizations that violinist Yitzhak Perlman included in the awarding of the Genesis Prize.
 Pearlman explained the choice of Na Laga'at: "One of the most innovative theaters in the world, a cultural and arts center that brings together the deaf, the blind and the general public, and creates an equal dialogue that promotes the needs and aspirations of every person."
 In 2018 the center received an international social honorary award for "effectiveness of cultural action for a better society" on behalf of Fair Saturday foundation.
 This is the first win for an Israeli organization.

 Oren Itzhaki is the CEO of the center since 2017.